 The south soon recovered economically.
-In fact, the economic centre of gravity in China shifted decisively southwards under the late Tang.
+In fact, the economic center of gravity in China shifted decisively southwards under the late Tang.
 The commercial cities of the region became much larger and more prosperous than before.
 Large communities of foreign merchants became established in them.
 At the same time, Chinese merchants became more active in overseas trade, establishing communities throughout South East Asia.
 Some began developing direct trading links with India and the Middle East, and even perhaps as far as East Africa.

 At the same time, interregional trade within China expanded in late Tang times.
 The Grand Canal seems to have truly come into its own at this time, and towns and cities along its course flourished as never before.

 Many of the regulations on commercial activities in force under the early Tang were abandoned by the weaker late Tang regime.
-This had the effect of freeing trade from many official restrictions and allowing it to flourish with greater vigour.
+This had the effect of freeing trade from many official restrictions and allowing it to flourish with greater vigor.
 Some industries remained under government control, however, notably tea, salt and porcelain.
 The control of salt, in particular, was a major source of revenue for the government.

 The economic progress registered in the late Tang period fostered technological advance, and the following innovations are first recorded (and probably first occurred) at this time: